PrestaShop/docs/src/content/1.7/modules/testing/basic-checks.md

 If some errors are reported by this tool, this gives you the opportunity :

-* to make changes on the module,
+* to make changes on the module
-* to warn the merchants about the PHP compatibility range.
+* to warn the merchants about the PHP compatibility range

 ## Coding standards